-Harristown is one of the largest public high schools in Toowoomba, just a 2-hour drive west of Brisbane, Queensland.
+Harristown is one of the largest public high schools in Toowoomba, just a two-hour drive west of Brisbane, Queensland.
 The school is home to approximately 1,500 students and has recently been expanded for the 2020 school year.
-The new, three-storey facility includes a fully functional administration area, 17 general learning areas, two flexible collaboration spaces, two training kitchens and two car parks.
+The new three-storey facility includes a fully functional administration area, 17 general learning areas, two flexible collaboration spaces, two training kitchens and two car parks.
 This building presents itself as a keystone for the campus’ front of house facilities, ideal for its corner setting providing connection and street presence for the school.

 *All image credit belongs to FKG Group

 Safetyline Jalousie participates in a series of industry networking events and trade shows across Australia each year.